 The subject property is the only property within Activity Center #3 that is not zoned for urban development.
-Please refer to the aerial exhibit titled "Urban e.
-Adequacy of infrastructure capacity, particularly roads.

-Development", which identifies the pattern of urban development within the Activity Center and within 2 miles of the site.
+Please refer to the aerial exhibit titled "Urban Development", which identifies the pattern of urban development within the Activity Center and within 2 miles of the site.